PeteGillin/pete-docs/notes/norton.md

 I also believe that, for a discontinous bowl, the object can reach the orbital solution in finite time, and therefore we do really have non-deterministic solutions.
 I don't have any proof of this, and I haven't even tried to construct a bowl of a suitable shape.
 This belief is only based on intuition.
 (I am very sorry.)

-## Does Newton's First Law rescue determinism?
+## And what's the this got to do with Newton's First Law and determinism?

-No, I don't think so, although not for the reasons that Norton gives.

-The First Law is normally stated something like this: "A body which is subject to no net force remains at rest, or in uniform motion in a straight line."
-This provides a potential line of defence for determinism in the case of the Dome.
-After all, the object starts at rest, and is subject to no net force, so it should remain at rest.

-Norton rejects this.
-There's a passage in his text which leapt out at me on first reading:

-> It is natural to visualize "uniform motion in a straight line" over some time interval, but we will need to apply the law at an instant.

-He goes on to reformulate the first law accordingly, in such a way that it is just a special case of the second law where the force is zero.
-My immediate reaction is to ask: _why_ do we "need" to apply the law in this way?
-As far as I can see, he gives no justification.
-Maybe we _can_ apply it over some time interval, as Norton concedes is "natural", and reject his spontaneous motion solutions on that basis.

-An aside: At first glance, it seems startling that there should be two rival ways of interpreting something as basic as Newton's First Law and that it hasn't been a big deal until now.
-However, I'd assert that, with continuous boundary conditions, the two interpretations become identical.
-So there is no practical physical situation where the distinction is meaningful.

-Given this ambiguity, why have I asserted that the First Law does _not_ rescue determinism?
-This is where the object swirling in the bowl comes into its own.
-Although I have not proved it, I believe that there are solutions where the object can spontaneously fall out of orbit — and, while in orbit, it was subject to a net force (and so is neither at rest nor in uniform motion in a straight line) and so the First Law does not apply.
+Let's suppose that I am right, and that there are solutions to the swirling inside a bowl scenario where the object is started off in such a way that it transitions into an orbital solution in finite time, and so that there are non-deterministic solutions where it spontaneously falls out of orbit.
+While in orbit, it was subject to a net force (and so is neither at rest nor in uniform motion in a straight line).
+This means that the First Law does not apply.
+So we can't rely on it to exclude those solutions.

 ## Can we add to Newton's Laws in a way that restores determinism?